dasxgo/rocket-app/README.md

 ## Code

-You can find the code for this project here
+You can find the code for this project here.

 Folders overview: